lyh983012/ES-imagenet-master/README.md

 - The datasets ES-ImageNet (100GB) for this study can be download in the [Tsinghua Cloud1](https://cloud.tsinghua.edu.cn/d/94873ab4ec2a4eb497b3/) or [Openl](https://git.openi.org.cn/xjtu_ym/ES-ImageNet/datasets?type=0)

-- The converted **event-frame** version (40GB, events are organized as 8 event-frames instead of lists) can be found in [Tsinghua Cloud2](https://cloud.tsinghua.edu.cn/d/ee07f304fb3a498d9f0f/)
+- The converted **event-frame** version (40GB, events are organized as 8 event-frames instead of lists) can be found in [Tsinghua Cloud2](https://cloud.tsinghua.edu.cn/d/ee07f304fb3a498d9f0f/), **IT MAY BE BUGGY, STILL NEED TO BE CHECKED**

 - If you only need the validation set, you can download it in [Tsinghua Cloud3](https://cloud.tsinghua.edu.cn/f/5e32c9fdd8094f3994df/) separately